Revised 15 Oct 2015

 Paul Frost, a volunteer at the Raptor Foundation, has put together Owls: Introduction with information on several species of owls.

-The Raptor Center of the University of Minnesota has information sheets (including some with video clips) on several owl species.
+The Raptor Center of the University of Minnesota has information sheets on Raptors of North America, including a dozen owl species.

 You can find out more about building nesting boxes for

 and some tips on Barn Owl Nest Box Placement from Douglas Trapp.

 Also, check out Barn Owl Headquarters for other nest box designs.

 In New Jersey, the Short-eared Owl is endangered while the Barred Owl and Long-eared Owl are considered threatened species.

 The Burrowing Owl and the Short-eared Owl are among the "species of special concern" at the California Department of Fish and Game Central Valley Bay-Delta Branch.